CentreForDigitalHumanities/I-analyzer/README.md

 ### Testing

-Tests exist in the `tests/` directory and may be run by calling `python -m py.test`.
+Tests exist in the `tests/` directory and may be run by calling `python -m pytest`.
 Assess code coverage by running `coverage run --m py.test && coverage report`